nunofachada/simoututils/README.md

 (PDF), a histogram, and a QQ-plot.
 The [dist_plot_per_fm] function works with the data returned by [stats_gather].

-For example, lets assess the distributional properties of the PPHPC focal measure given by the **argmin** of the _grass quantity_ output for parameter set 2 and a number of different model sizes:
+For example, let us assess the distributional properties of the PPHPC focal measure given by the **argmin** of the _grass quantity_ output for parameter set 2 and a number of different model sizes: